 Breakfast is normally recommended for everyone to get energy and start their day.
 However, you might need to choose your breakfast wisely to stay healthy and convenient to get.
 Thus, Economical Chef today introduces you to one of the most simple breakfast you can easily make i.e. Yogurt Parfait (with Cinnamon).
+It’s especially best if you have a yogurt maker at home.
 The cinnamon yogurt parfait will taste delicious, and is great for you, too.
 Let’s see how I make it below.

 How to Make Yogurt Parfait